DafDev/mars-rovers-kata/README.md

 -   Be careful about edge cases and exceptions.
 We can not afford to lose a mars rover, just because the developers overlooked a null pointer.

 ## What was accomplished
-+ The starting point and directions were accomplished
++ The starting point and directions were accomplished.
-+ commands can be received and treated
++ Commands can be received and treated.
++ The fact that mars is a sphere has been taken into account.

+## What still needs to be done
++ Obstacle detection